webix-hub/docs/data/api/refs/ui.window.md

 {{api
 - api/link/ui.window_onafterscroll_event.md - occurs when some webix view has been scrolled
+- api/ui.window_onbeforeshow_event.md - fires right after show() method is called for the window (popup) and before the window is shown
 - api/link/ui.window_onbindrequest_event.md - fires when the component is ready to receive data from the master component
 - api/link/ui.window_ondestruct_event.md - occurs when component destroyed
 - api/ui.window_onhide_event.md - fires when window is hidden